Disclaimer: Don't own them!

 "Great," she pronounced this word slowly, making emphasis on each letter.
 "Good for yah."
 There was her indifference again.
 He didn't know what to make of it or of her.

-There was an annoying sound coming from the kitchen sink: water drops tapping in the sink from time to time.
+There was a sound coming from the kitchen area: water drops tapping in the sink from time to time.
 It was the only thing that could be heard for a few moments.